 Dogs on leash are welcome at nearly all of Sonoma County's 56 regional parks, trails, and beaches.
 In fact, because most of the area's state parks don't allow dogs on trails, the Regional Parks are the North Bay's best destinations for hiking with your pet.

-For a hike in the woods, the trails at Hood Mountain, Taylor Mountain, Foothill, and Helen Putnam are all dog-friendly and can range from easy to challenging.
+For a hike in the woods, trails at Hood Mountain and Taylor Mountain in Santa Rosa, Foothill and Riverfront near Windsor, and Helen Putnam in Petaluma are all dog-friendly and range from easy to challenging.

-If you're in the mood for a seaside adventure, dogs are welcome at all the regional parks along the Sonoma Coast, including Doran, Pinnacle Gulch, Stillwater Cove, The Sea Ranch and Gualala Point.
+If you're in the mood for a seaside adventure, dogs are welcome at all regional parks along the Sonoma Coast, including Doran, Pinnacle Gulch, Stillwater Cove, The Sea Ranch Coastal Access Trails and Gualala Point.

-If you're looking for a paved trail, you and your pet can walk at Spring Lake, Sonoma Valley or Cloverdale River Park.
+If you're looking for a paved trail, you and your pet can walk at Spring Lake in Santa Rosa, Sonoma Valley in Glen Ellen or Cloverdale River Park.
+These paved paths are great options when heading out with both the dog and young children.

 You're always welcome to let your dog off leash within the enclosed dog parks at Ragle Ranch, Sonoma Valley and Ernie Smith parks.